gdedrouas/Exchange-AD-Privesc/DNSAdmins/DNSAdmins.md

 * Workaround fix

+Use the Fix-DNSAdmins-DACL.ps1 Powershell script in this repository.
+Read it, test it, use it at your own risk.

+By default, it checks the three faulty ACEs, this can be done by any user.
+Use with -Fix switch with Domain Admins privileges to remove them.

-Manually with LDP: bind as a Domain Admin account with the usual precautions, as you will change the DNSadmins group DACL.
+Alternatively, it can be done manually with LDP: bind as a Domain Admin account with the usual precautions, as you will change the DNSadmins group DACL.

 Backup the DACL: